 Just as a reader rightly wonder how many more dead spaces they could possibly tolerate, this chapter confronts them with several more.
 References to these are seen throughout the literature, and there is probably some merit in discussing them.
 In short, they are named after researchers who first demonstrated some novel way of measuring dead space, and the volumes they describe are dead space as measured by the eponymous method.
 As such, each dead space has some boundaries and inaccuracies which mirror the limitations of their specific measurement technique, discussed in greater detail in the chapter on dead space measurement.
 Here, a brief summary will suffice:

-- Bohr dead space: The dead space measured by Bohr's method, using the alveolar CO2 concentration, which generally corresponds to the anatomical dead space in normal healthy people.
+- Bohr dead space: The dead space measured by Bohr's method, using the alveolar CO2 concentration, which generally corresponds to the physiological dead space in normal healthy people.
 Difficult to measure, as the mean alveolar CO2 is difficult to precisely determine, and as individual alveoli will have very different CO2 values.
 Unaffected by the presence of a shunt.

 - Enghoff dead space, which is the dead space measured by Enghoff's modification of the Bohr equation, using arterial CO2 and therefore inviting error in the shape of shunt.
 In most textbooks, the Enghoff space is synonymous with physiological dead space.

 - Fowler dead space usually refers to anatomical dead space, because the Fowler method is the classical means of measuring this space (although it can also be used to determine the closing capacity).
 As it does not have anything to do with CO2, this method does not get confused when a huge shunt is present.